PlayFab/thundernetes/docs/quickstart.md

 #### Lifecycle of a game server

 The game server will remain in Active state as long as the game server process is running.
-Once the game server process exits, the game server pod will be deleted and a new one will be created in its place.
+Once the game server process exits, the GameServer Custom Resource will be deleted.
+This will make the game server pod to be deleted and a new one will be created in its place (provided we are not beyond the GameServerBuild's maximum).
 For more information on the GameServer lifecycle, please check [here](gameserverlifecycle.md).

 ### Openarena

-This sample, located [here](../samples/openarena), is based on the popular open source FPS game [OpenArena](http://www.openarena.ws/smfnews.php).
-You can install it using this script
+This sample, located [here](https://github.com/playfab/thundernetes/samples/openarena), is based on the popular open source FPS game [OpenArena](http://www.openarena.ws/smfnews.php).
+You can install it using this script:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/PlayFab/thundernetes/main/samples/openarena/sample.yaml